BetterFeeds/PenguinPunch/content/post/episode5.md

 [When selecting a Linux distro for their self driving cars, Uber didn't pick Arch Linux.](http://www.omgubuntu.co.uk/2016/09/ubers-self-driving-pickups-pittsburgh-powered-ubuntu)

-> In Mashable’s first-hand account of what’s it’s like to be take a ride in a self-driving Uber you’ll notice that, like Tesla, that Ubuntu helps power Uber’s self driving smarts.
+> In Mashable's first-hand account of what's it's like to be take a ride in a self-driving Uber you'll notice that, like Tesla, that Ubuntu helps power Uber's self driving smarts.
 >
-> And TechCrunch’s Signe Brewster, in a write up of her experience in the same vehicle, says she “came away from my ride trusting the technology.
+> And TechCrunch's Signe Brewster, in a write up of her experience in the same vehicle, says she “came away from my ride trusting the technology.
 The self-driving car detected obstacles, people and even potholes, and responded intelligently.“

 Pylogix